Q. What is a Pharmacy Technician?

 A. Pharmacy technician is a pharmacy staff member who works under the direct supervision of a licensed pharmacist, and performs many pharmacy-related functions.
 Job duties may include giving medication and other health care products to patients, as well as working with third party and doctors' offices in resolving adjudication of patients' insurance or state program.
 Pharmacy technicians perform the routine tasks associated with preparing prescribed medication and providing drugs to patients.
 Licensed pharmacists check all medications before they go to the patient, and only pharmacists may counsel patients on the proper use of medications.

 A. The program begins every Fall semester and Spring semester.
-Applications are accepted year round.
+Students can request a milestone review year-round.

 A. Enrollment in the program is limited.
-Meeting the admissions requirements does not guarantee program acceptance.
-For this reason, following criteria are used to determine which applicants will be admitted:
+Meeting the program requirements does not guarantee progression to discipline courses.
+For this reason, following criteria are used to determine which students will progress:

 A. Applicants must have a high school diploma or G.E.D.
 There are no required general education or science courses.

 Q. What kind of degree will I be awarded when I graduate?

 A. Upon completion of the program you will receive a Career Technical Certificate.